coreos/etcd-operator/doc/design/cluster_upgrade.md

 ## Support notes

 - Upgrade path: We only support one minor version upgrade, e.g. 3.0 -> 3.1, no 3.0 -> 3.2.
 Only support v3.0+
-- Rollback: We relies on etcd controller to do periodic backup.
+- Rollback: We relies on etcd operator to do periodic backup.
   For alpha release, we will provide features to do manual rollback.
   In the future, we might consider support automatic rollback.